Healthdirect Free Australian health advice you can count on.

 Read more on Pregnancy, Birth & Baby website

-A common ailment for babies is nappy rash, a type of dermatitis occurring in the area covered by the nappy, where baby develops a sore, red rash.
-Learn what causes nappy rash and how to treat it in this tip sheet.
-If the rash won't go away, seek professional advice.
+A common ailment for babies is nappy rash.
+Learn what it is, what causes nappy rash and how to treat it If the rash won't go away, seek professional advice

 Read more on Tresillian website